JackBilbo/lxn-discus/README.md

   - Auto MacCready: Will update your MC setting based on the last "thermal" (i.e. last time you circled).
   - Aviation Map Layer: Overlays airspace information on top of the topographic map, if you really want to avoid flying into control zones etc.
   - Cockpit Warnings: If active, you'll get various popup warnings on screen: gear, ballast, overspeed warnings.
-  - Auto Log: Automaticalls logs flight data.
-Time, total climb, average groundspeed and total distance can be displayed in data fields.
+  - Auto Log: Automaticalls logs flight data: time, total climb, average groundspeed and total distance can be displayed in data fields.
+This is only meant as informative display during flight.
+The mod cannot write any real logfiles.

 All config settings apart from ballast are persistent between sessions.
 Just make sure to click "CLOSE & SAVE" after making any changes.